-The organism, from cellular to organismic level, is overburdened, fatigued, toxic, acidic, and in need of a mega clean-up and the whole process follows a 3-stage process; Alleviate, Detoxification and Fortify.
+The organism, from cellular to organismic level, is overburdened, fatigued, toxic, acidic, and in need of a mega clean-up.
+To do this, we follow an important 3-stage process; Alleviate, Detoxification & Fortify.

 - Clean and detox gut,vital organ (liver/kidneys), circulatory systems (lymphatics/blood) and eliminatory channels (bowel/urinary system/lungs/skin).

 - Activate healthy digestion and the integrity of the intestinal gut lining by repopulating the beneficial gut microbiota.